maxi-jp/HTML5_Engine/README.md

   - floppyderp/           # Flappy Bird-like example
   - menu/                 # Menu example
   - mode7/                # Mode 7 pseudo-3D example
+  - input_actions_test.js # Abstract input system example
+  - many more to add

 ## Getting Started

 1. **Clone or Download** this repository.

 2. **Set up your project folder.** Create a new folder for your game.
-Inside it, create an `engine` folder and copy the contents of the `src` directory from this repository into it.
+Inside it, create an `engine` folder and copy the contents of the `engine` directory from this repository into it.
 Your game's own JavaScript files can go in a `js` or `src` folder.

    Your project structure might look like this:
    ```